A Parallel-in-Time Combination Method for Parabolic Problems: Numerical experiments

 \subsection{Solver parameters and computer system}

 Each of the components of $CTMGRIT^{loc}$ can be run with different parameter values and settings.
 Here, we do not intend to find an optimized parameter set\footnote{This is the subject of future research.} for any particular problem under consideration, but we rather settle on a parameter set that results in good performance for all problems considered.
 A spatio-temporal infinity norm with tolerance $10^{-8}$ is used, i.e.\ $CTMGRIT^{loc}$ terminates each \texttt{MGRIT} block whenever all spatial $l_2$ norms are less than $10^{-8}$.
-We employ the two-level version of \texttt{MGRIT} with time coarsening factor $c = 2$ within $CTMGRIT^{loc}$.
+We employ the two-level version of \texttt{MGRIT} with time coarsening factor $c = 2$ within $CTMGRIT^{loc}$ as well as $FCF$-relaxation.
+The choice of time coarsening factor is motivated by the constraints on the maximal time step size $\Delta t$ imposed by the physics of each problem.
+Since a parameter study with respect to the optimization of runtime is not the focus of this work, the smallest possible $c$ was chosen to allow for higher dimensional problems on the available hardware.

 For problems with a symmetric operator as in \cref{sec:experiment_heat_equation}, the spatial solver of each subproblem itself is given by the conjugate gradient method preconditioned by our domain decomposition preconditioner using the balanced approach from \cref{eq:preconditioner_balanced} described in \cref{sec:spatial_subproblem_solver}.
 All spatial problems are solved up to a $l_2$ norm of the residual of $10^{-8}$.
 The overlap parameter $\gamma$ is chosen as $\frac{1}{2}$, the coarse grid parameters $q_l$ are set to $q_l \equiv q \coloneq 2^{S - 4}$, where $2^S$ is the size of the spatial subdomains $\bar{\Omega}_{l, i}$ from \cref{eq:spatial_speedup_factor_new}.
-All overlapping spatial subproblems and the spatial coarse grid problem are solved by a direct solver via the LU decomposition of \texttt{MUMPS} \cite{MUMPS:1,MUMPS:2} through the \texttt{PETSc} solver suite \cite{petsc-efficient,petsc-user-ref,petsc-web-page}.
+All overlapping spatial subproblems and the spatial coarse grid problem are solved by a direct solver via the LU decomposition of \texttt{MUMPS} \cite{MUMPS:1,MUMPS:2} through the \texttt{PETSc} solver suite \cite{Dalcin2011,Balay2025}.
 Furthermore, $S$ and thus $P^x_l$ from \cref{eq:spatial_speedup_factor_new} are chosen on a problem-by-problem basis.

 The spatial solver for non-symmetric operators is given by the biconjugate gradient stabilized method, which is preconditioned by our domain decomposition method using the additive approach, where the LU decomposition is again used for the overlapping spatial subproblems and the spatial coarse grid problem.
 All other parameters are chosen as in the symmetric case.
 The advantage of the additive approach in the non-symmetric setting is the reduction of memory by a factor of two as well as a reduction of communication, since the transposed operator does not have to be formed and stored.
 In the symmetric setting, the transposed operator is simply given by the operator itself, so there is no additional cost.
 A comparison of the performance of the additive and the balanced approach for non-symmetric problems will be future work.